t-clark04/Clark-Data-Science-Portfolio/MLStreamlitApp/README.md

 The project files have now been downloaded to your computer as a zip file.
 Locate the zip file in your Downloads folder, and extract the contents.

 Now, open up ``app.py`` in your favorite IDE (mine is VSCode!), head over to the terminal, and use the ls and cd commands to navigate your current directory to the "Clark-Data-Science-Portfolio main MLStreamlitApp" folder on your computer.
-For example, to enter an existing folder in your current working directory, enter "cd folder_name".
+More specifically, to enter an existing folder in your current working directory, enter "cd folder_name".
 To exit the folder, enter "cd ..".
+And to view the contents of your current folder, enter "ls".

 Once you're in the correct folder, run the following prompt in the command line: